oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-timeboxing-to-avoid-wasted-time/rule.md

 ---

- ​Sometimes you can set a task or be given work that ends up taking much longer than expected.
+Sometimes you can set a task or be given work that ends up taking much longer than expected.
 Timeboxing sets a time limit to a task, after which you must stop and move on.

-​Timeboxing allows you to give more context to a task by showing how much time (and therefore money) you are willing to spend.
+Timeboxing allows you to give more context to a task by showing how much time (and therefore money) you are willing to spend.
 This typically applies to:

 - "Nice to Haves" - If it takes too long, don't worry about it.
 - Risky tasks - I'm not sure this will even work, if you can't figure it out, don't worry about it.